Jardo72/AWS-Sandbox/Lambda-Samples/README.md

 aws lambda invoke --function-name SuccessFailureDestinationsDemo --payload <base64-encoded-json> success-failure-destinations-demo.json
 ```

 The following snippets illustrate the JSON structure which in Base64-encoded form is to be used as value for the `--payload` argument.
-The first input should lead to successful invocation of the function without any exception, so that the return value of the function should be sent to the on-success destination.
-The second input instructs the function to raise an exception, which should be sent to the on-failure destination.
+The first input should lead to successful invocation of the function without any exception, so that the return value of the function should be sent to the on-success destination SQS queue.
+The second input instructs the function to raise an exception, which should be sent to the on-failure destination SQS queue.
 ```json
 {
     "message": "This input should lead to successful invocation of the function.",